rayhea/GTAVMACROS/readme.md

 #### Custom Interaction menu
  -  To assign key "," to any label in menu, Open interaction menu and select the label in menu
- -  and hold key "," till interaction menu closes then just Single press key "," to use.
+ -  And hold key "," till interaction menu closes then just Single press key "," to use.

 #### Custom Phone Number
  -  To assign key "." to any contact in phone, Open phone and select the contact
- -  and hold key "." till phone closes then just Single press key "." to use.
+ -  And hold key "." till phone closes then just Single press key "." to use.

 ### Gaming Mouse Hotkey
 ------------